 Guardianship entails significant responsibilities, which may include providing medical, mental and personal care services, and deciding on the place and type of residential setting best suited for your ward.
 If you are granted full guardianship, you will also have authority over the ward’s property and finances, and will be accountable to the court and may require court approval for certain financial transactions.

-The attorneys at Helfand & Associates, with an office in Whippany, provide legal services related to guardianship for individuals throughout New Jersey.
+Tanya Helfand at Schenck Price, with an office in Florham Park, provides legal services related to guardianship for individuals throughout New Jersey.
 When the care of an aging parent or a disabled family member falls to you, our attorneys will carefully explain guardianship proceedings and ensure that you understand the duties and obligations you will have, when you become a guardian.